 - Venlafaxine (Effexor)

-Tell your doctor about all your symptoms so he can decide which is best.
-Also mention any supplements you take, even if they are “natural,” in case they could affect your treatment.
+Tell your doctor about all your symptoms so they can decide which is best.
+Also mention any supplements you take, even if they are natural, in case they could affect your treatment.

 It’s a proven mood-booster that’s good for your body and mind.
 Exercise also raises your self-esteem and confidence and can improve your relationships.
 And it’s considered to be a treatment for mild to moderate depression.